loftwah/linux-for-pirates/README.md

 ## Before we begin

-Captain Jack stood at the helm of his ship, staring out at the vast expanse of the ocean.
+Captain Loftwah stood at the helm of his ship, staring out at the vast expanse of the ocean.
 He had been a pirate for as long as he could remember, and he loved nothing more than the thrill of the hunt and the rush of adrenaline that came with finding treasure.

-But Jack was no ordinary pirate.
+But Loftwah was no ordinary pirate.
 He was a master of technology, using his advanced gadgets and devices to outsmart his enemies and outmaneuver them on the high seas.
 "Any sufficiently advanced technology is equivalent to magic," he thought to himself, smiling at the thought of all the treasure he had acquired through his clever use of technology.

-But even Jack knew that technology was not always the answer.
+But even Loftwah knew that technology was not always the answer.
 He had learned the hard way that "social engineering bypasses all technologies, including firewalls."
 He had lost more than one treasure to clever pirates who used their charm and charisma to manipulate him and his crew.

-Jack was not one to accept defeat easily, though.
+Loftwah was not one to accept defeat easily, though.
 "People said I should accept the world.
 Bullshit!
 I don't accept the world," he thought, determined to find a way to outsmart even the most clever of his rivals.

 And so he set his sights on the greatest treasure of them all: the fabled Black Pearl, a ship that was said to be filled with unimaginable riches.
-Jack knew that he couldn't do it alone, though.
+Loftwah knew that he couldn't do it alone, though.
 He needed a crew of skilled pirates who were just as determined and clever as he was.

-As he searched for the perfect crewmates, Jack couldn't help but think about the dangers of relying too much on technology.
+As he searched for the perfect crewmates, Loftwah couldn't help but think about the dangers of relying too much on technology.
 "The real danger is not that computers will begin to think like men, but that men will begin to think like computers," he thought, knowing that it was important to keep a balance between using technology and using one's own intelligence and creativity.

-Finally, Jack found the perfect crew.
+Finally, Loftwah found the perfect crew.
 They were a diverse group, each with their own unique skills and talents.
 Together, they set off on their quest for the Black Pearl, using all of their combined knowledge and expertise to outsmart their enemies and navigate the dangerous waters.

-As they sailed closer and closer to their goal, Jack couldn't help but feel a sense of excitement and determination.
+As they sailed closer and closer to their goal, Loftwah couldn't help but feel a sense of excitement and determination.
 "Patience, persistence and perspiration make an unbeatable combination for success," he thought, knowing that they would stop at nothing to claim the treasure that was rightfully theirs.

 And in the end, their hard work paid off.
 They found the Black Pearl, and it was even more magnificent than they had imagined.
-"It doesn't matter what you know, what matters is when you know," Jack thought as he gazed at the treasure-filled ship, knowing that their knowledge and skills had been key to their success.
+"It doesn't matter what you know, what matters is when you know," Loftwah thought as he gazed at the treasure-filled ship, knowing that their knowledge and skills had been key to their success.

-As they sailed back home, filled with treasure and stories to tell, Jack couldn't help but feel grateful for the diverse and skilled crew that he had assembled.
+As they sailed back home, filled with treasure and stories to tell, Loftwah couldn't help but feel grateful for the diverse and skilled crew that he had assembled.
 He knew that it was their combined knowledge and creativity that had led them to victory, and he couldn't wait to see what other adventures they would have together in the future.

 ## About the author (This isn't on the test)

 ![Dean Lofts](images/deanlofts.png)

-Once upon a time, in the golden age of piracy, there lived a fearless pirate by the name of Dean Lofts.
-Dean was a notorious buccaneer, known throughout the seven seas for their technical expertise and programming prowess.
+Once upon a time, in the golden age of piracy, there lived a fearless pirate by the name of Dean (Loftwah) Lofts.
+Loftwah was a notorious buccaneer, known throughout the seven seas for their technical expertise and programming prowess.

-Dean commanded a fearsome crew of pirates, who sailed the high seas in search of treasure and adventure.
+Loftwah commanded a fearsome crew of pirates, who sailed the high seas in search of treasure and adventure.
 They were a motley crew, made up of scallywags, scoundrels, and ne'er-do-wells from every corner of the globe, including the wild and untamed shores of Australia.

-Together, Dean and their crew roamed the Caribbean, plundering and pillaging their way from island to island.
-They braved fierce storms and battled fierce foes, always coming out on top thanks to Dean's quick wit and sharp sword, as well as their formidable knowledge of Bash, PHP, Python, Ruby, HTML, JavaScript, and other programming languages.
+Together, Loftwah and their crew roamed the Caribbean, plundering and pillaging their way from island to island.
+They braved fierce storms and battled fierce foes, always coming out on top thanks to Loftwah's quick wit and sharp sword, as well as their formidable knowledge of Bash, PHP, Python, Ruby, HTML, JavaScript, and other programming languages.

-One day, Dean and the crew set their sights on a rich Spanish galleon, loaded down with gold and jewels.
+One day, Loftwah and the crew set their sights on a rich Spanish galleon, loaded down with gold and jewels.
 They crept up on the ship under cover of darkness, and with a mighty roar, they boarded the vessel and took control.

-The Spanish crew fought bravely, but they were no match for the fierce pirates led by Dean.
-In the end, Dean and their crew emerged victorious, the galleon was theirs for the taking.
+The Spanish crew fought bravely, but they were no match for the fierce pirates led by Loftwah.
+In the end, Loftwah and their crew emerged victorious, the galleon was theirs for the taking.

-As they sailed off into the sunset with their prize, Dean raised their fist to the sky and let out a mighty "YARGH!"
+As they sailed off into the sunset with their prize, Loftwah raised their fist to the sky and let out a mighty "YARGH!"
 It was a good day to be a pirate.

 So if you ever find yourself sailing the high seas and you see a pirate flag with a Loftwah-shaped skull and crossbones on it, beware!
-You're in for a wild ride with the fearless Dean and their trusty crew.
+You're in for a wild ride with the fearless Loftwah and their trusty crew.
 Ahoy, matey!

 ## Chapter One - Getting Started